5eh/LOCALE/README.md

 ![Screenshot](https://i.ibb.co/nCW7Pkj/image-2024-05-06-093903626.png)

 We're Arthur Labs.
-We develop marketplaces that reduce the time it takes for developers and entrepreneurs to bring ideas to Web3 by 94%, from 6-12 months to 1 week.
-Our test case LOCALE is a Web3 enahnced commerce platform for plants.
+We develop open source marketplace boilerplates that reduce the time it takes for developers and entrepreneurs to bring ideas to Web3 by 94%, from 6-12 months to 1 week.
+Our test case LOCALE is a Web3 enhanced commerce platform for plants.

 In Polkadot Global Hackathon - North America Editino we explored XCM as a price feed mechanism.
 Please check out `./packages/xcm/README.md` for further docs.